 Click HERE to save this recipe for Candied Bacon!

 This recipe for Candied Bacon was written in partnership with Farmland Bacon.
 I have been compensated for my time, but all opinions are my own.

-This time of year I am always struck with the feeling of wanting to give something back and I get a little frustrated because I don’t always know how to get involved in my community.
+This time of year I am always struck with the feeling of wanting to give something back.
+I get a little frustrated because I don’t always know how to get involved in my community.

 And that’s why I’ve partnered with Farmland to spread the word about their Bacon for Santa campaign that supports the Food Bank of the Rockies, a local Denver food bank.

-Farmland has teamed up with former Denver Bronco and current ESPN sportscaster Mark Schlereth to let you know that while milk and cookies are great, what Santa really wants this year is bacon!
+They’ve teamed up with former Denver Bronco and current ESPN sportscaster Mark Schlereth to let you know that while milk and cookies are great, what Santa really wants this year is bacon!